How do I apply?

 Can I attend this program part time?

-All students must enroll on a full time basis unless only core classes are needed and electives have been fulfilled.
+All students must enroll on a full time basis and progress as a cohort.

 Does the program accept transfer students?